-m) Income (loss) per share
+l) Income (loss) per share

 Income (loss) per share is calculated dividing shareholders' net income (loss) by the weighted average number of shares outstanding during the period.
-Diluted income (loss) per share is calculated using the treasury stock method whereby all in the money options and warrants are assumed to have been exercised at the beginning of the year and the proceeds from the exercise are assumed to have been used to purchase common shares at the average market price during the period.
+Diluted income (loss) per share is calculated using the treasury stock method whereby all in the money options and warrants are assumed to have been exercised at the beginning of the year and the proceeds from the exercise are assumed to have been used to purchase common shares at the average market price during the period, unless the effect is anti-dilutive.
 In the event of a share consolidation or share split, the calculation of basic and diluted income (loss) will be adjusted retrospectively for past periods presented.

-n) Income taxes
+m) Income taxes